bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 ## Per-Mailer Terminal Send Observation

-`MailerGenericBuilder.withMailSendObserver(...)` stores one Java callback directly on the builder and the built `Mailer`; it deliberately does not enter `OperationalConfig`, property loading, CLI generation, or configuration diagnostics.
-Repeating the builder call replaces the earlier observer. `MailSendObserverNotifier` is the only application-callback boundary, and `MailSendAttempt` centralizes timestamp capture and immutable `MailSendOutcome` construction.
+`MailerGenericBuilder.withMailSendObserver(...)` stores one Java callback and optional application Executor directly on the builder and built Mailer; neither enters OperationalConfig, property loading, CLI generation, or configuration diagnostics.
+Either overload replaces the entire registration; the one-argument overload restores inline dispatch. `MailSendObserverNotifier` is the only application-callback boundary, and `MailSendAttempt` centralizes timestamp capture and immutable outcome construction.
+Inline callbacks return before send completion.
+Executor-backed dispatch attempts handoff before completion, without awaiting the callback; rejection is logged as undelivered, with no retry or inline fallback.
+Direct/caller-runs/blocking/silent-discard executor policies retain their actual behavior.
+The application owns the executor and downstream persistence/processing.

 The outcome and receipt answer different questions. `MailSendOutcome` covers the whole Simple Java Mail attempt: the Message-ID before and after preparation, request, ready, execution-start and completion times, configured logging-only mode, and the exact caller-facing success or failure.
 Its optional `MailSubmissionReceipt` covers transport-neutral SMTP submission facts.
-Preparation and scheduling failures therefore have no receipt, while `MailSubmissionException` contributes its exact receipt.
+Preparation and scheduling failures therefore have no receipt.
+MailSubmissionException contributes its exact receipt; MailSendCancelledException and MailSendTimeoutException contribute their optional exact receipts.

 Ordering is part of the mechanism: